cosmosclassroom/cosmosintheclassroom/_site/src/hphys/6_circ_grav/test5_newton-kepler-study-guide.md

 Know the equation for gravitational force and what each variable represents.

+Kepler's Laws of Planetary Motion

-State and explain Kepler's Laws conceptually and/or mathematically.
+State and explain Kepler's Laws.

 Describe orbits using Kepler's Laws (shape, location of the central body).